 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.

-So for anyone unfamiliar with Leadpages, I’ll explain what Leadpages is and why it’s something you might want to consider for your business.
+For anyone unfamiliar with Leadpages, I’ll explain what Leadpages is and why it’s something you might want to consider for your business.
 You can skip this session if you already know this.

 Leadpages offers a very clear and focused service to businesses and entrepreneurs.
 They provide landing pages: single pages that have one objective for a business, and that’s to help them market their business.
 Most businesses use them in conjunction with their main website, and that’s exactly how I use them.
 I create opt-in pages (you can see an example here), sales pages (example here) and I also have some built-in widgets placed across my site to help me build my audience and my list (check out the call to action on the right hand side of this page advertising my 20 tools resource – when you click it, it opens up a Leadpages-powered signup window – Leadpages call this a Leadbox).